(John) Thomas Allsopp

-It is suggested that he could write although the indent for the 'Lloyd' states otherewise where he is described as not able to read nor write, had brown hair and ruddy skin, possessed a number of tattoos and identifying marks on his arms.
+It is suggested that he could write, although on the indent for the 'Lloyds' he is described as not able to read nor write, having brown hair and ruddy skin, possessing a number of tattoos and identifying marks on his arms.
 These included:

 Lower Right Arm: Mermaid, Sun, Half-Moon, Seven Stars, Woman, letters A A J A G A, M A, double Heart, 18, two Tobacco Pipes, Bottle and two Glasses.

 Left Arm: Slaters Tools, two sears, double Heart pierced with two dots, letters I N B H, LOVE, S A, Anchor and several other letters or marks.

 At 18 years of age he arrived in Sydney on the 18th December, 1833 aboard the barque Lloyds mastered by Edward Garrett.
 On arrival he was assigned to Dr John Henderson of Cooks River, Sydney, and later around 1836 went to work for Henderson’s father-in-law, ex-convict, Thomas Rose of Mt.
 Gilead, near Campbelltown, NSW.
 Thomas was one of about 14 convicts listed as being assigned to Thomas Rose when the 1837 Muster was conducted and remained in his employ when the windmill at Mt.
 Gilead was constructed, through to the death of Thomas Rose on 3 March, 1837.

 Sometime after the death of Thomas Rose, Thomas Allsopp was reassigned to Dr. John Henderson.
 It was reported in the Sydney Gazette in February 1838 that he had absconded from John Henderson, only to be apprehended in October that same year.
 He absconded a second time and apprehended in February 1839.
 Thomas was granted a Certificate of Freedom in 24 April, 1840.